All articles

 What is Mounjaro and how does it work?

 Mounjaro is a weight loss injection which contains the active ingredient tirzepatide.
-It works by mimicking two hormones naturally released by the gut, GIP and GLP-1.
-It is used to help with weight loss because it:
+It works by mimicking two hormones naturally released by your stomach, GIP and GLP-1.
+It’s used to help with weight loss because it:

 - Reduces hunger: Tirzepatide mimics the hormones that tell your brain that you're full.